Covid-19 Delta outbreak: Record 222 community Covid cases today; another death - NZ Herald

 The majority of cases, 163, were in Auckland, while seven were in Waikato, two were in Northland, and one in Lakes district.

-There was also a new case in Huntly however it wasn't believed to be connected to the detection of Covid in wastewater there recently.
+There was also a new case in Huntly, however it wasn't believed to be connected to the detection of Covid in wastewater there recently.

 Waikato also had a new case in hospital, while there was one in Whangarei and the remainder in Auckland and Waitakere.